 - 6 sprigs mint (fresh, each about 6 inches, well-rinsed)

 - 1/3 cup sugar (or to taste, or 1/4 cup honey)

 - Cold water and ice cubes to fill the pitcher to the top

 - Garnish: fresh mint sprigs, thin slices orange or lemon

 In a medium saucepan, bring 3 cups water to a boil.
-Add mint, cover, remove from heat and steep 15 minutes or longer.
+Add the mint, cover, remove from heat and steep 15 minutes or longer.
 Remove mint.
 Add and stir until dissolved 1/3 cup sugar (or honey).
 This concentrate may be cooled and frozen for later use, if desired.

 Combine orange and lemon juices in a 2-quart serving pitcher.
 Add mint concentrate and enough water and ice to fill the pitcher to the top.
-Chill completely and serve garnished with spring sprigs and thin slices of oranges or lemons.
+Chill thoroughly and serve garnished with spring sprigs and thin slices of oranges or lemons.